miguelcb84/coc-client/README.md

     r[0]['nane'] # r is a list
     >> "Europe"

-While, getting a location by id returns a single objcet, this is a dict:
+While, getting a location by id returns a single object, this is a dict:

     coc.locations(32000000).get()
     >>> {